Wominjeka

 Funding Announcement: End-of-Life Care

-The Federal Government has announced the Support at Home program to commence in July 2025.
+The federal government has announced that the Support at Home program will commence in July 2025.
 Those over 65 with less than three months to live and who wish to stay at home will be given priority access to the program’s highest funding classification for additional home care services ($25,000 for 12 weeks).
 Download a factsheet.

 60-day prescription information kit for prescribers